 Habitat: Tropical and subtropical rainforest, forest clearings, and coffee and banana plantations in forested areas.
 Generally in lowlands up to about 500m but may be found higher in the cloud forests on the Andean slopes.
 This owl has been recorded at 1100m in northern Argentina.

-Distribution: South America east of the Andes, from Colombia, Venezuela and Ecuador to the Amazon, south to Bolivia, Paraguay, northern Argentina and southeast Brazil.
+Distribution: South America east of the Andes, from Colombia, Venezuela and Ecuador to the Amazon, south to Bolivia and northern Argentina.
+Also eastern Paraguay, northeastern Argentina and southeast Brazil.